Nilüfer Gündoğan

 Nilüfer Gündoğan (/nl/, /tr/; born 6 June 1977) is a Dutch politician, who was a member of the House of Representatives.
 She was elected to the House in the 2021 general election on behalf of Volt Netherlands.
-In February 2022, she was suspended from its parliamentary group following internal reports of unacceptable behavior.
 Gündoğan had before worked as a consultant and manager.

+In February 2022, she was suspended from Volt's parliamentary group following internal allegations of physical violence, unwanted sexual advances, intimidation, and abuse of her position -- allegations she has denied.
+Since the end of her political career, Gündoğan returned to consulting.

 Early life and career

 Gündoğan was born on 6 June 1977 in Nazımiye, Tunceli Province, Turkey, into an Alevi family, belonging to the Zazas.
 She has a brother and a sister.
 Her father had been a teacher in Turkey and had moved to the Netherlands as a guest worker to work in a factory.
 When Gündoğan was 18 months old and when her father had been in the Netherlands for five years, her family moved to the Netherlands, and she grew up in the city of Weert, Limburg.
 There, she attended the secondary school Philips van Horne at vwo level.

 She moved in 1996 to Amsterdam to study medicine, but she quit in 2003 without a degree.
 According to Gündoğan, this was caused by her violent father.
 She has told that she was hospitalized in September 2001 after her father had attempted to kill her and that she subsequently fell into a depression.
 In the years 2005–07, she studied political science at Leiden University, but she again did not graduate.
 Gündoğan worked simultaneously project assistant for the municipality of Amsterdam.
 She held the position of strategic renewal project manager at the municipality between 2009 and 2012.
 Gündoğan later worked as a consultant, account manager, and interim manager at several other organizations including Rainman Group and jb Lorenz.
 When she was elected to the House, she also owned her own consultancy called Nilüfer Advies.